ethnosdev/memorize_scripture/docs/docs/getting-started/getting-started.md

 ```

 :::note
-The translation above is the [World English Bible](https://worldenglish.bible/) (WEB).
+The translation above is from the [World English Bible](https://worldenglish.bible/) (WEB).
 It's one of the only modern translations that has been released into the public domain.
-All verses quoted in this tutorial will use the WEB version.
+All verses quoted in this tutorial use the WEB version.
 :::

 To save the verse, press the **check mark button** in the top right: